circleci/circleci-docs/jekyll/_cci2/skip-build.md

 5. In the **Auto-cancel redundant builds** section, click the **On** button.

-Projects for which auto-cancel is enabled in the Advanced Settings will have workflows on non-default branches cancelled when a newer build is triggered on that same branch.
+Projects for which auto-cancel is enabled in the Advanced Settings will have workflows on non-default branches cancelled when a newer build is triggered on that same branch, with the following exceptions:
+- Scheduled workflows and Re-run workflows will not be cancelled.